docQodly/docs/docs/language/SessionClass.md

 #### Description

-The `.idleTimeout` property contains <!-- REF #SessionClass.idleTimeout.Summary -->the inactivity session timeout (in minutes), after which the session is automatically closed by 4D<!-- END REF -->.
+The `.idleTimeout` property contains <!-- REF #SessionClass.idleTimeout.Summary -->the inactivity session timeout (in minutes), after which the session is automatically closed by Qodly<!-- END REF -->.

-if this property is not set, the default value is 60 (1h).
+If this property is not set, the default value is 60 (1h).

 When this property is set, the [`.expirationDate`](#expirationdate) property is updated accordingly.